vrodriguezf/mlr/doc/knitted/tutorial/performance.md

 ---------------------

 In the two-class case many more measures are available.
-In the following example, the accuracy, as well as the false positive and false negative rates are computed.
+In the following example, the accuracy as well as the false positive and false negative rates are computed.

 ```splus